GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    *J. Geophys.
 Res.
 101*, 8741--8743).

 ..
 [40]
-   The 23rd palette is called *random* and produces a random set of colors suitable for categorical plots.
+   The 3rd palette is called *categorical* and produces a set of colors suitable for categorical plots.

 ..
 [41]